bertolo1988/discounted-cash-flow/README.md

 ### futureCashFlows

-Estimation of future cash flows using the provided growth rate.
+Estimation of the nominmal future cash flows using the provided growth rate.

 ### presentValueFutureCashFlows

-Present value of each one of the future cash flows.
+Present value of each one of the future cash flows discounted to the present.

 ### valueFutureSale

-Last free cash flow x PE ratio.
+Last free cash flow x terminalFcfMultiple

 ### presentValueFutureSale